Codingspree777/must-know-javascript/README.md

 - What is the difference between `==` and `===`?
 - What is a method to convert arrays and numbers to strings?
 - What is a valuable way to convert an object to a string?
+- What are two ways to convert anything to its boolean value?
+- What are the 6 falsy values in JavaScript?